-- 4.1.1.
-One week before the date of the inspection, the school will be contacted by a member of the National SIAMS Team to inform them of the date of their inspection and the name of the inspector.
-This communication will take the form of a telephone call in the morning. - 4.1.2.
-If the SIAMS Team is unable to make contact by telephone, they will send an email with details of the inspection, requesting confirmation of receipt. - 4.1.3.
-Later the same day, the inspector will contact the school to speak with the headteacher or, in their absence, to the most senior member of staff available. - 4.1.4.
+- 4.1.4.
 The inspector will ask the school to forward any summary self-evaluation and other initial sources of evidence, on the day of notification.
-This will enable the inspector to write the preinspection plan (PIP). - 4.1.5.
+This will enable the inspector to write the pre-inspection plan (PIP). - 4.1.5.
 The inspector will also discuss the draft timetable and will ask the headteacher to begin to draw together some elements of the inspection day.
 The inspection day will consist of a number of meetings that will largely provide opportunities for discussions about the lines of enquiry (LOE).
-It is likely therefore that the draft timetable will need to change before finalised later in the week, in light of the inspector's initial scrutiny of evidence. - 4.1.6.
+It is likely therefore that the draft timetable will need to change before finalised later in the week, in light of the inspector's initial scrutiny of evidence.
+A copy of the SIAMS timetable guidance that the inspector will share with the school is included in Appendices 1 and 2. - 4.1.6.
 The inspector will send the school the SIAMS Inspection Contract, which should be signed electronically by the Chair of Governors and returned to the inspector before the day of the inspection.